 Housing boils down to one thing: a basic human right for everyone and not just for a select group of people.
 However, growing homelessness is one the most pressing social challenges facing Europe today.
 Over the last decade, homelessness in Europe has increased substantially.
-According to the 2019 overview1 by the European Federation of National Organizations Working with the Homeless (FEANTSA), there were at least 700,000 people sleeping on the streets or in emergency accommodation on any given night, which translates into an alarming 70% increase in ten years.
+According to the 2019 overview by the European Federation of National Organizations Working with the Homeless (FEANTSA), there were at least 700,000 people sleeping on the streets or in emergency accommodation on any given night, which translates into an alarming 70% increase in ten years.

 Fortunately, the situation is not uniformly bleak across Europe.
 Finland, for example, is one of the few countries where homelessness has been falling steadily for seven consecutive years.
-The latest statistics2 reveal that at the end of 2019 there were around 5,000 homeless people in the country, the majority staying temporarily with friends or relatives.
+The latest statistics reveal that at the end of 2019 there were around 5,000 homeless people in the country, the majority staying temporarily with friends or relatives.
 Thirty years ago, that number was four times higher, with a significant proportion of homeless people living in temporary accommodation, dormitories or institutions.
 Only ten years ago, the number of long-term homelessness was three times the current figure.
 Significant progress has also been made with two groups in particular.
 Last year both long-term homelessness as well as the number of homeless young people under 25 years of age fell below 1,000 for the first time since data collection began.

 The Finnish model